 If you want to exclude yourself from the Litigation Class, you must mail a written request to be excluded from the Litigation Class to the Blood Reagents Antitrust Litigation Administrator at the following address: Blood Reagents Antitrust Litigation, P.O.
 Box 43058, Providence RI 02940-3058.
 The written request must include your name and address and specifically state that you request exclusion from the Litigation Class.
 The written request must be received no later than April 6, 2016.
 If you elect to be excluded from the Litigation Class, you will not be legally bound by any judgment or decision in this case and will remain free to pursue any legal rights you may have against Ortho.
-If you are excluded from the Litigation Class, you will not receive any money or other benefits which are awarded to the Litigation Class if the case is successful, and you will not be allowed to object to any settlement.
+If you are excluded from the Litigation Class, you will not be allowed to object to any settlement.